Doctor Who: Thirty Years in the TARDIS

-The show was never repeated on the BBC, but an expanded version premiered at BAFTA on 5 November 1994 titled Even More Than Thirty Years in the TARDIS.
+The documentary was never repeated on the BBC, but an expanded version premiered at BAFTA on 5 November 1994 titled Even More Than Thirty Years in the TARDIS.
 It was followed by a 90-minute release on VHS titled More Than...
 Thirty Years in the TARDIS, which included many interviews and clips not in the broadcast version.
 In 2013, More Than...
 Thirty Years in the TARDIS was released on DVD as part of The Legacy Collection box set, alongside the uncompleted 1979 Doctor Who serial Shada.